PBozmarov/multiperson-detect/README.md

-# multiperson-detect
+# Solution
-Model that returns 1 if the video contains more than one person at any given moment, 0 otherwise.
+End-to-end model that returns 1 if the video contains more than one person at any given moment, 0 otherwise.

 To set up your environment, follow these steps: